fpereiro/gotoB/tutorial/tutorial.md

 This is the resource I wanted to find back when I started writing webapps back in 2009; ten years later, I'm writing it for those of you who are today starting out.

-## Part 1: fundamentals
+## Part 1: basic concepts

-### Why develop webapps
+### Why develop webapps?

 You're probably familiar with three types of applications:

 - Native mobile applications, both the ones that come preinstalled on a phone or tablet, plus those you can install from either Google's Play Store or Apple's App Store.
 - Native desktop applications, such as Microsoft's Office suite.
 - Webapps, which run on web browsers on both mobile and desktop devices, without requiring installation.
+For example: Google Docs (the one on your browser!).

 Webapps are different from native applications in a few ways: